Compelling ReLU Networks to Exhibit Exponentially Many Linear Regions at Initialization and During Training: Related Work

-Much work is also focused on showing how ReLU networks can encode and subsequently surpass traditional approximation methods \citep{Lu_2021}, \citep{Daubechies2022}.
-Interestingly, some of the themes from above like composition, triangles, or squaring are still present.
-One other interesting comparison is to \citep{ivanova1995initialization} which uses decision trees as a means to initialize neural networks.
-It is a sigmoid/classification analogy to this work, but rather than an attempting to improve neural networks with decision trees, it is an attempt to improve decision trees with neural networks.
+Other works focus on showing how ReLU networks can encode and subsequently surpass traditional approximation methods \citep{Lu_2021,Daubechies2022}, including spline-type methods \citep{eckle2019comparison}.
+Interestingly, certain fundamental themes from above like composition, triangles, or squaring are still present.
+Another interesting comparison of the present work is to \citet{ivanova1995initialization}, which uses decision trees as a means to initialize sigmoid neural networks for classification.
+Similar to the spirit of our work, which restricts parameterizations of ReLU networks, \citet{NEURIPS2019_04115ec3} explores theoretical aspects of the conditionining of ReLU network training and provides constructive results for a parameterization space that is well-conditioned. \citet{chen2024neural} present a creative approach where they explore reparameterizing the direction of weight vectors using hyperspherical coordinates to improve training dynamics.
+Unlike their reparameterization, ours will restrict the network's expressivity in order to prevent it from learning inefficient weight patterns.
+Lastly, \citet{park2021unsupervisedrepresentationlearningneural} approaches the problem of linear region maximization from an information theory perspective and uses a loss penalty rather than a reparameterization to increase the number of linear regions.